Higher homotopy normalities in topological groups: -local normality of Lie groups

 for some sequence $2\le q_1\le\cdots\le q_{r-s}\le n$ since $f^\ast \colon H^\ast(G;\mathbb{Q})\to H^\ast(H;\mathbb{Q})$ is surjective.
 Note that the sequences $m_1,\ldots,m_s$ and $q_1,\ldots,q_{r-s}$ are subsequences of the sequence $n_1,\ldots,n_r$.
 We can consider these equivalences are $A_k$-equivalences with an appropriate $A_k$-form on $G/H$.
 Consider the space

 Then we have the homotopy commutative diagram

 for maps

-inducing isomorphisms on generators of mod $p$-cohomologies, where the homotopy commutativity of the left square follows from the construction of the left bottom arrow in \cite[Proposition 3.2]{MR3852292}.
+inducing injective homomorphisms of mod $p$-cohomologies, where the homotopy commutativity of the left square follows from the construction of the left bottom arrow in \cite[Proposition 3.2]{MR3852292}.
 Let $\gamma\colon B_kG\to B_k(n_1,\ldots,n_r)$ denote the composite of the bottom arrows.
 We also have the maps